 - Uses comps judiciously (and carefully): The profit margins on liquor are much higher than food products, so it makes sense from a cost perspective to send a complimentary round of cocktails to a group that has had a negative experience.
 In some states, however, it is illegal to give away alcohol.
 Be sure to check your local liquor laws before you comp alcohol.

 After the dining room is empty, there are still ways to tie up loose ends with customer service.
-Mistakes and miscommunications will happen—probably in every shift.
-A restaurant manager needs to take the time to learn from them and adjust the operation in response.
+Mistakes and miscommunications will happen in every shift.
+It is important for a restaurant manager to take the time to learn from them and adjust the operation in response.
 The best way to do this is by taking the time at the end of every shift to “button up” the operation.

 After the guests have left the restaurant, a restaurant manager should:

 - Complete daily shift log: A detailed report at the moment will be most helpful for reviewing during the manager’s meetings.
-Consistent logging will help you see trends, which will allow you to serve your customers’ and staff’s needs better.
+Consistent logging will help you see trends, which will allow you to better serve your customers’ and staff’s needs.

-- Check social media accounts: 36% of consumers use social media to raise complaints.
-Take the time to check your restaurant social media channels and respond thoughtfully.
+- Check social media accounts: The number of consumers who say they prefer social media messaging for customer service grew by 110% between 2020 and 2021.
+Take the time to check your restaurant social media channels, and respond thoughtfully.

-- Coach staff: Check in with all staff members who were involved in negative customer experiences.
+- Coach staff: Check in with all staff members that were involved in negative customer experiences.
 Provide training and coaching to help them improve.

 Most every task in restaurant management can be tied to customer service.
-Keeping the space clean and safe, your staff trained and motivated, ensuring that all of your operational systems are in top working order and that you have enough inventory on hand to meet guest expectations are all part of creating an excellent guest experience.
+Keeping the space clean and safe and your staff trained and motivated and ensuring that all of your operational systems are in top working order and that you have enough inventory on hand to meet guest expectations are all part of creating an excellent guest experience.

 In micro-operations, things like sales, pricing, inventory, and staff activity can be managed manually.
-To prepare for growth, a high-functioning POS system is an invaluable tool that gives you insight into and control of an array of operating details like ingredient-level inventories, automated purchasing, seating management, staff performance, and comprehensive business reports.
+To really prepare for growth, a high-functioning POS system and integrated inventory are invaluable tools that give you insight into and control over an array of operating details like ingredient-level inventories, automated purchasing, seating management, staff performance, and comprehensive business reports.